hjoneweek/mlb_injury_recovery_prediction/README.md

 ---

 ## 1. Project Overview
 This project aims to bridge the "Clinical vs. Semantic" gap in sports medicine data.
-By transforming raw, unstructured injury reports into clinically meaningful features, we develop a Machine Learning model capable of predicting the number of days a player will spend on the Injured List (IL).
+By transforming raw, unstructured injury reports into clinically meaningful features, I developed a Machine Learning model capable of predicting the number of days a player will spend on the Injured List (IL).
 This supports front-office decision-making, roster management, and player valuation.

 ## 2. Data Source
 The primary dataset is curated from the **FanGraphs RosterResource Injury Report**.